Ready to start a conversation? Get in touch with our solution experts

 Carry out an in-depth analysis of the supplier market to see who can provide the products, services, or materials you require.
-Look at both current and potential suppliers, analyzing their performance, offering, and market share to identify the risks and opportunities associated with working with them.
+Look at both current and potential suppliers, analysing their performance, offering, and market share to identify the risks and opportunities associated with working with them.

-Once you’ve analyzed the market, you can create a portfolio of potential suppliers.
+Once you’ve analysed the market, you can create a portfolio of potential suppliers.
 It’s best to collect information on more suppliers than you need.
 This can reduce supply chain risks and avoid disruption – if your chosen supplier is unable to fulfill your requirements, you can return to the list to find another supplier.

 Your list of potential suppliers should include information such as:

 Their business performance

 When seeking information from suppliers, it is important to make the organisation’s exact requirements and expectations clear.
 This will allow them to provide an accurate strategy and roadmap to meet your objectives.

 Next, you’ll need to create a strategic sourcing strategy for your organisation.
 This will take into account the organisation’s goals, objectives, timelines, and requirements.
 Potential strategies could include direct purchase, acquisition, and strategic partnership (see below for an explanation of each).